Selce, Tetovo

 Selce (Селце, Sellcë) is a village in the municipality of Tetovo, North Macedonia.

+History

+Selce is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 47 Christian households and 2 bachelors.

+According to the 1467-68 Ottoman defter, the inhabitants of Selce exhibit Orthodox Christian Slavic anthroponyms.

 Demographics

 According to the 2021 census, the village had a total of 2.239 inhabitants.
 Ethnic groups in the village include: